 To qualify for a student grant, you must pass the means test and meet the other conditions of the scheme, including those relating to residence, nationality and immigration status.
 You must also be attending an approved course.

-There are detailed conditions about the level of the course you are attending, about whether you have attended a course at the same level already, and about whether the course represents progression from your previous studies.
+There are detailed conditions about the level of the course you are attending; about whether you have attended a course at the same level already; and about whether the course represents progression from your previous studies.

-In general, you will not get a grant for repeating a year or attending a course at a level that does not represent progression from courses you have completed before.
+In general, you will not get a grant for repeating a year or attending a course at a level that does not represent progression from courses you have completed before. page 4 Relate - January 2016 Citizens Information Board

 However, second chance students may be eligible for a grant.
-A second chance student is someone who is aged over 23, did not successfully complete an earlier course and is returning to pursue an approved course after at least five years.
+A second chance student is someone who is aged over 23, did not successfully complete an earlier course and is returning to pursue an approved course after a break in studies for at least five years.